Edible Arraignments

 It's the same reason you don't want to get rid of shopping bags from the computer store,

-I don't want to get rid of my Stephen Seagal energy drink because I just want it to exist in the world.
+You said, I don't want to get rid of my Steven Seagal energy drink because I just want it to exist in the world.

 Well,